 - DAILY SALES SCHOOL LUNCH PROGRAM: Revenue from students for the sale of reimbursable lunches as part of the National School Lunch Program.
-Used in School Nutrition Fund only (School Districts). - DAILY SALES SCHOOL BREAKFAST PROGRAM: Revenue from students for the sale of reimbursable breakfasts as part of the School Breakfast Program.
-Used in School Nutrition Fund only (School Districts). - 1613 DAILY SALES SPECIAL MILK PROGRAM: Revenue from students for the sale of reimbursable milk as part of the Special Milk Program.
-Used in School Nutrition Fund only (School Districts).
+Used in School Nutrition Fund only. - DAILY SALES SCHOOL BREAKFAST PROGRAM: Revenue from students for the sale of reimbursable breakfasts as part of the School Breakfast Program.
+Used in School Nutrition Fund only).

-- 1614 DAILY SALES AFTER-SCHOOL PROGRAM: Revenue from students from the sale of reimbursable costs from after-school programs.
-Used in School Nutrition Fund only (School Districts). - 1620 DAILY SALES NON-REIMBURSEABLE PROGRAMS: Revenue from students or adults for the sale of non-reimbursable breakfasts, lunches, and milk.
+- DAILY SALES SPECIAL MILK PROGRAM: Revenue from students for the sale of reimbursable milk as part of the Special Milk Program.
+Used in School Nutrition Fund only. - DAILY SALES AFTER-SCHOOL PROGRAM: Revenue from students from the sale of reimbursable costs from after-school programs.
+Used in School Nutrition Fund only. - DAILY SALES NON-REIMBURSABLE PROGRAMS: Revenue from students or adults for the sale of non-reimbursable breakfasts, lunches, and milk.
 This category includes all sales to adults, the sale of extra lunches to students, and a la carte sales.
-Used in School Nutrition Fund only (School Districts). - SPECIAL FUNCTIONS: Revenue from students, adults, or organizations for the sale of food products and services considered special functions.
-Some examples are potlucks, Parent-Teacher Association (PTA)/Parent-Teacher Organization (PTO)-sponsored functions, and athletic banquets (School Districts) - 1650 DAILY SALES SUMMER FOOD PROGRAMS: Revenue from students from the sale of reimbursable costs from summer programs.
-Used in School Nutrition Fund only (School Districts).
+Used in School Nutrition Fund only. - SPECIAL FUNCTIONS: Revenue from students, adults, or organizations for the sale of food products and services considered special functions.
+Some examples are potlucks, Parent-Teacher Association (PTA)/Parent-Teacher Organization (PTO)-sponsored functions, and student banquets. - DAILY SALES SUMMER FOOD PROGRAMS: Revenue from students from the sale of reimbursable costs from summer programs.
+Used in School Nutrition Fund only.